By Timothy Scott

 The hike leads us down to a farming area that goes back to before the arrival of steel for those hoes, down to the archaeological site of Pisac.
 Most likely built in the late 1400s to defend the southern entrance to the valley, it is best known for its vast system of agricultural terraces with transplanted topsoil.
 This allowed the Inca hierarchy to produce surplus food even at high altitudes.

-There's an option on our tour itinerary to walk another two hours down to Pisac town, but the tired group unanimously nixes this idea and we pile in the vans to head to Lamay Lodge.
+There's an option on our tour itinerary to walk another two hours down to Pisac town as the normal Lares trek would, but the tired group unanimously nixes this idea and we pile in the vans to head to Lamay Lodge.
 There we get keys to our private rooms with hot showers, furnished terraces, and plenty of space to spread out.
 There's even working Wi–Fi for uploading photos and checking in on emergencies back home.

 All cleaned up and changed, we gather at dinner and dive into sliced beets with two kinds of cheese, marinated beef with a local berry glaze and organic vegetables, then a pudding made with the Peruvian lucma fruit.